Yarlermanden/AML/project/description.md

 5. List *n* optional goals that you find particularly interesting (e.g. attempt better ideas than found in the state of the art).

-## Supervision meeting
-This supervision meeting is an individual session with one teacher for you as a group.
-Therein we want to hear about your current open questions and challenges, and thereby help you resolve roadblocks and guide you towards a successful finalized project.
 ## Supervision
 We plan to guide you with supervision and mentoring during the project to help you develop ideas and approaches, to resolve roadblocks, and to guide you towards a successful finalised project.